 Prison location policy

-Although the prisoner has no legal right of transfer, the prison service has a location policy that aims to encourage contact between prisoners and their families as well as minimise the harmful effects of removing the prisoner from society.
+Although the prisoner has no legal right of transfer, the Prison Service has a location policy that aims to encourage contact between prisoners and their families, as well as minimise the harmful effects of removing the prisoner from society.

-The prison service also has an obligation to ensure a prisoners safety and wellbeing is maintain, which may include transferring a prisoner to another location if that prisoner is suffering from bullying or harassment by fellow prisoners.
+The Prison Service also has an obligation to ensure a prisoner’s safety and wellbeing is maintain, which may include transferring a prisoner to another location if that prisoner is suffering from bullying or harassment by fellow prisoners.

-There is an option for the High Court to judicially review a decision by the Prison Service but this is unlikely to be successful unless the prisoner could prove truly exceptional circumstanced warranting a prison transfer
+A prisoner would not generally have any grounds for pursuing legal action in these circumstances as the law clearly states that a prisoner can legally be held in any prison.
+There is an option for the High Court to judicially review a decision by the Prison Service, but this is unlikely to be successful unless the prisoner could prove truly exceptional circumstanced warranting a prison transfer

 Can a prisoner be transferred without informing the family?